 No matter your pet’s size, they need walks and exercise.
 Plus, when your pet spends more time outdoors, there’s a greater chance that a lot of their loose fur will end up outdoors and not inside your house.

 Finally, don’t forget about professional grooming sessions.
-While you might take the time to brush and clean your dog, a professional groomer knows how to deal with shed.
+While you might take the time to brush and clean your dog, a professional groomer knows how to deal with the shed.
 They will use the right products and tools to leave your pet fresh and clean.

 Geraldine Orentas is a writer from Happy Writers, Co. in partnership with dog hip harness manufacturer, Walkin’ Pets